 These are AIX installp bundle files.
 They can be used with AIX and NIM commands to simplify the process of installing or copying specific sets of software.
 These two bundle files are included in the xCAT for AIX tar file that is available from the xCAT web site.
 The xCATaixSN.bnd file contains a list of all the software that is needed on an AIX service node.
-The xCATaixSSH.bnd file contains a list of openssh software that would be needed if you choose to use SSH as your remote shell.
+The xCATaixSSH.bnd file contains a list of openssh software that would be needed if you choose to use SSH as your remote shell installp packages I:openssl.base I:openssl.license I:bos.sysmgt.nim.master